-History of Project LT
+History of LT Shopping Center

 Before acquisition, this corner was a Chevron gas station with an adjacent mechanic and tire shop.
 It had been a staple in Mountain Brook for some forty plus years, but it had become dilapidated and was not to the HABU (“highest and best use”) for the location.